 With over 40 years of teaching swim lessons experience behind me, I have the answer for you!

-Helping Your Child Learn to Love the Water
+Helping Your Child Learn to Love the Water With or Without Lessons

 This is a choice you have to make as a parent.
 There is nothing wrong with "lessons" for younger children, just keep your expectations at the correct level.
 If your child becomes more confident or comfortable in the water, then it was worth it!
 Almost always, the child builds on the experience in the lessons and blossoms with practice or fun in the water afterwards.
 This would be the result of a good swimming lesson.